michaelrgarcia/transfervision-docs/docs/frontend/articulationFetching.md

 }
 ```

-This function returns an array of objects containing ASSIST API endpoint links and agreement links.
 This array is then passed into the function that controls the fetch / rendering operation.

 For more information and reasoning regarding this choice, please view the [backend] documentation.